gitbls/pistrong/README.md

 tested.

-`InstallPiStrong` builds strongSwan from source rather than using the distro's strongSwan version since most distros are carrying older versions of strongSwan.
+`InstallPiStrong` builds strongSwan from source rather than using the distro's strongSwan package since most distros are carrying older versions of strongSwan.
 Additionally, not all distros appear to have strongSwan built with `--enable-systemd`. `pistrong` only works with the new systemd model.
 The download/install/build process takes 15-20